19hours/sg-statutes/Acts/Immigration Act.md

 (c) refuses or fails to leave Singapore in accordance with the instruction of an immigration officer given under subsection (2); or

-(d) being the master, owner, agent or charterer of the train in which any person arrived in Singapore, refuses or neglects to remove the person from Singapore after being informed by an immigration officer that the person is prohibited from entering Singapore or that the person has refused or neglected to appear before an immigration officer as required by subsection (1) or that he has left the place of examination without, or otherwise than in accordance with, the authorisation of that officer,
+(d) being the master, owner, agent or charterer of the train in which any person arrived in Singapore, refuses or neglects to remove the person from Singapore in accordance with subsection (3) after being informed by an immigration officer that the person is prohibited from entering Singapore or that the person has refused or neglected to appear before an immigration officer as required by subsection (1) or that he has left the place of examination without, or otherwise than in accordance with, the authorisation of that officer,

+[Act 18 of 2012 wef 19/12/2012]

 shall each be guilty of an offence and shall be liable on conviction to a fine not exceeding $4,000 or to imprisonment for a term not exceeding 12 months or to both.

 [38/93; 53/2004]

-(5) Where any person leaves the precincts of an authorised train checkpoint in contravention of this section or refuses to leave and depart from Singapore in accordance with the instructions of an immigration officer given under subsection (2), the immigration officer may take such steps, including the use of force, as may be reasonably necessary to compel that person to return to the precincts of the checkpoint or to comply with those instructions, as the case may be.
+(5) Where any person leaves the precincts of an authorised train checkpoint in contravention of this section or refuses to leave and depart from Singapore in accordance with the instructions of an immigration officer given under subsection (2), the immigration officer or any police officer may take such steps, including the use of force, as may be reasonably necessary to compel that person to return to the precincts of the checkpoint or to comply with those instructions, as the case may be.

 [38/93]

+[Act 18 of 2012 wef 19/12/2012]

 ### Examination of persons entering Singapore by land or at a place other than an authorised landing place or airport

-26\.—(1) Every person who enters Singapore by land shall proceed to the nearest immigration control post and shall appear before an immigration officer in charge of the post and shall, if so required by that officer, furnish particulars about himself in such form as may be prescribed.
+26\.—(1) Every person who enters Singapore by land shall proceed to the nearest immigration control post and shall appear before an immigration officer in charge of the post and shall, if so required by that officer, furnish particulars about himself in such form and manner and containing such particulars as may be prescribed.

 [13/77]

+[Act 18 of 2012 wef 19/12/2012]

 (2) Every person arriving by sea or air in Singapore at any place, other than at an authorised landing place or airport, shall immediately proceed to and appear before the nearest immigration officer.